This post contains affiliate links. When you purchase through our links, we may earn a commission.

 We have a pasta dish of some kind at least twice a week, usually more.
 They are quick and easy to make.
 Everyone loves them and they are endlessly customisable.

-I threw this recipe together one night when I was short on time and kids have been begging for a “creamy pasta” for ages.
+I threw this recipe together one night when I was short on time and kids had been begging for a “creamy pasta” for ages.
 I pretty much used the ingredients I had in my fridge and that’s the story of this recipe.

 Adding chicken to bacon pasta is not something I would normally do as it’s not very Italian but I had two chicken breasts that needed to be used up asap.
 Plus I am always trying to get more protein into my teens, so if you are Italian and are appalled by my choice, I make no apologies!